-A hybrid model consists of 2 days of in-person learning within the school building and 3 days of virtual learning experiences.
+Students will participate in a combination of 2 days of in-person learning within the building, 2 days of self-directed virtual learning experiences and 1 day of virtual instruction with their teachers.
 On in-person days students will follow all health and safety protocols which could include face coverings, hand washing/sanitizing routines, and social distancing while in the school building.
 Students will follow an A/B schedule for in-person learning based on the last name of each family.
 Participation is necessary for attendance requirements and grading policies will apply to a hybrid model of in-person and virtual learning.

 How large will my child’s class be?